 Best Medical Assistant Schools in Rhode Island

 If you want to work in healthcare without spending years in school, becoming a medical assistant is a practical option.
-In Rhode Island, you can complete training in a year or less and start working in clinics, doctor's offices, and hospitals.
+In Rhode Island, you can complete training in a year or less and apply for roles upon completion.
 The key is choosing the right school.

 Here’s what you need to know to find a program that fits your career goals.